2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ### Network Map Update

 To keep their network map up to date, nodes regularly exchange messages through an algorithm called "**_gossip_**".
-This is a distributed algorithm used to spread information in an epidemic manner to all nodes in the network, allowing for the exchange and synchronization of the global state of the channels within a few communication cycles.
+This is a distributed algorithm used to disseminate information in an epidemic manner to all nodes in the network, enabling the exchange and synchronization of the global state of the channels within a few communication cycles.
 Each node propagates information to one or more neighbors, chosen at random or not; these, in turn, propagate the information to other neighbors, and so on, until a globally synchronized state is achieved.

 The 2 main messages exchanged between Lightning nodes are as follows: